Mathew Barzal Game Preview: Islanders vs. Flyers

 Barzal Season Stats Insights

-- Barzal has a goal in four of 17 contests this season, but no multi-goal games so far.
+- Barzal has a goal in five of 19 contests this year, but no multi-goal games so far.

-- In 12 of 17 games this season, Barzal has recorded a point, and three of those games included multiple points.
+- Barzal has a point in 13 of 19 games this season, with multiple points in three of them.

-- In nine of 17 games this season, Barzal has had an assist, including two games with multiple assists.
+- Barzal has had an assist in a game nine times this season over 19 games played, with multiple assists in two games.

-- The implied probability is 64.5% that Barzal hits the over on his points over/under based on the odds.
+- Barzal's implied probability to go over his point total is 62.5% based on the odds.

-- There is a 48.8% chance of Barzal having more than 0.5 assists, based on the moneyline odds.
+- Barzal has an implied probability of 48.8% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.